Front-line medical workers call for vaccine prioritization as many remain with one dose

 “You are exposed during a 12-hour shift ... to very ill patients that are COVID positive in emergency departments, in critical care units, in ICUs,” RNAO CEO Doris Grinspun told The Canadian Press.
 “One shot is not enough.”

-“We actually are hearing that there has been -- yet again -- this sort of subliminal messaging that emergency physicians and nurses are an afterthought,” he said.

-“All we can do is accept the reality that we're midway through a third wave -- hopefully not a fourth wave – with, again, one hand tied behind our backs clinically.”

-According to CTVNews.ca’s vaccine tracker, nearly 1.2 million Canadians had received two doses of a COVID-19 vaccineas of Thursday evening, while 384,589 Ontarians have received a second dose, though it’s unclear how many of them are health-care workers.
+According to the CTV News vaccine tracker, nearly 1.2 million Canadians had received two doses of a COVID-19 vaccineas of Thursday evening, while 384,589 Ontarians have received a second dose, though it’s unclear how many of them are health-care workers.

-A report from Ontario Public Health found that just 0.06 per cent of the nearly 3.5 million people from Ontario who received at least one vaccine shot by April 17 caught an infection while fully or partially vaccinated.